Darshan-Naik6/Digital_clock/README.md

 # Digital_clock

 ## About the Project
-This project combines - Digital Clock
+This project contains - Digital Clock

 Digital Clock -> This clock includes Date (Day, Month, Year), Time (Hours, Minutes, Seconds) and Period (AM/PM).
 The clock is in 24 hours format.